Primaquine

 Primaquine is a medication used to treat and prevent malaria and to treat Pneumocystis pneumonia.
 Specifically it is used for malaria due to Plasmodium vivax and Plasmodium ovale along with other medications and for prevention if other options cannot be used.
 It is an alternative treatment for Pneumocystis pneumonia together with clindamycin.
 It is taken by mouth.

 Common side effects include nausea, vomiting, and stomach cramps.
 Primaquine should not be given to people with glucose-6-phosphate dehydrogenase (G6PD) deficiency due to the risk of red blood cell breakdown.
 It is often recommended that primaquine not be used during pregnancy.
 It may be used while breastfeeding if the baby is known not to have G6PD deficiency.
-The mechanisms of action is not entirely clear but is believed to involve effects on the malaria parasites' DNA.
+The mechanisms of action are not entirely clear but are believed to involve effects on the malaria parasites' DNA.

 Primaquine was first made in 1946.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.